Michigan GOP official blames maskless colleagues for his covid-19: ‘Masks and vaccines shouldn’t be political’

 McGraw, who was vaccinated before the meeting, said he empathized with Watts’s grievances and noted that his father died of covid-19 in December.

-“I am kind of pushing people to get the vaccine,” McGraw told the Detroit News.
+“I am kinda pushing people to get the vaccine,” McGraw told the Detroit News.
 “That’s probably not the most popular conservative Republican stance.
 But I can testify that it helped me out.”

 By March 31, Watts and his wife began to feel ill.
 The following day they got tested for the virus and received positive diagnoses on April 2.
 Watts went to the hospital on April 8 when he was having trouble taking breaths, he said.
 He went home on April 13.